 Supply Chain Due Diligence

-The AT&T due diligence process focuses on vetting suppliers prior to contract execution to ensure that AT&T isn’t conducting business with entities that pose risks to its operations, brand or reputation.
-This process is completed using a web-based due-diligence application to assist in monitoring our suppliers for indications of financial, security and other risks.
+The AT&T supplier due diligence process focuses on vetting suppliers prior to contract execution and thereafter monitoring to ensure that AT&T isn’t conducting business with entities that pose risks to its operations, brand or reputation.
+This process involves the use of appropriate manual, online and subscription resources to assist in assessing and monitoring our suppliers for indications of financial, security and other risks.
 During our initial engagement process, suppliers complete an onboarding questionnaire.
 Based on their responses and the presence of any high-risk indicators, applicable risk mitigation, such as contract language and other controls, are deployed.
 Business- and risk-specific compliance monitoring is also performed, as appropriate.

 We also have a screening process for restricted parties that identifies potential sustainability risks in the supply chain.
-The program screens customers, suppliers and other trading partners against more than 600 restricted party lists from governments worldwide.
+This program screens customers, suppliers and other trading partners against more than 600 restricted-party lists from governments worldwide.
 Additionally, our procurement systems and contracting processes include the use of a high-risk activities questionnaire that identifies which contract clauses are required to mitigate high-risk engagements.

-As a large device retailer, we’ve actively sought to address the human rights issue of conflict minerals from the Democratic Republic of the Congo (DRC) and surrounding areas, through increased transparency in our supply chain.
-Our Supplier Principles confirm our expectations that the products we sell will not contain conflict minerals that directly or indirectly finance or benefit armed groups.
-If corrective action is warranted regarding non-compliance around conflict minerals, as with our other expectations, AT&T would work with its suppliers to correct or remedy any identified non-compliance, including by suspending or terminating suppliers that fail to demonstrate a commitment to our Supplier Principles.
+As a large device retailer, we’ve actively sought to address the human rights issue of conflict minerals from the Democratic Republic of the Congo (DRC) and surrounding areas through increased transparency in our supply chain.
+Our Supplier Principles confirm our expectations that the products we sell will not contain conflict minerals that either directly or indirectly finance or benefit armed groups.
+If corrective action is warranted due to non-compliance on conflict minerals guidelines, AT&T works with our suppliers to correct or remedy any identified non-compliance, and we suspend or terminate contracts with suppliers that fail to demonstrate a commitment to our Supplier Principles.

-With respect to the products we sell, AT&T has put in place the following ongoing activities to identify potential reporting obligations:
+AT&T has put in place the following ongoing activities to identify potential reporting obligations regarding conflict minerals:

 - A working team that addresses the day-to-day activities associated with complying with the SEC Conflict Minerals Rules.